pa2si/tortuga/README.md

-v 0.12.0
+v 0.12.1

 What's new:

+- better styling for Navbar
-- new font used in About Event and Program description
+- Contact font changed to new font
-- some formatting all around...
-- Navbar collapses now earlier
-- Event Cards now have straight info without categories.
-- same for Event Details

 Done: